How should brands communicate to Chinese customers during the Coronavirus outbreak?

 [Source: McDonald’s Weibo – Free meals distribution to medical workers in Wuhan, a key component of their Coronavirus crisis management strategy.]

 McDonald’s once again proves that beyond the name and the symbol, it embodies the concept of Globalization: think global, act local.
-Indeed, its communication and crisis management during the Coronavirus epidemic are testimony to the brand’s capacity to successfully adapt to local market constraints.
+Indeed, its Coronavirus crisis management and communication strategy in Chinaare testimony to the brand’s capacity to successfully adapt to local market constraints.

-Baidu, the tech giant that operates the country’s largest search engine, spares no effort to help those working to stop the Coronavirus outbreak.
-Unlike McDonald’s and Didi, Baidu’s core business is not adversely affected by the situation.
-In fact, it may even benefits from the situation since people are much more likely to do research and stay informed of new developments.
+BBaidu, the tech giant that operates the country’s largest search engine, spares no effort to help those working to stop the Coronavirus outbreak.
+Predicting that the turnover in 2020 Q1 would fall by 5% to 13% compared with the same period last year, Baidu’s online advertising and marketing service sector is badly affected by the epidemic.
+However Baidu’s internet search solutions may benefit from the situation, since people are much more likely to do research and stay informed of new developments.
 Thus, from January 21 to 24, more than 1 billion people on average searched or browsed information on 2019-nCoV on Baidu every day.